microsoft/nn-Meter/README.md

 Refer to [NNI Doc](https://nni.readthedocs.io/en/stable/nas.html) for how to perform NAS by NNI.

-Proxyless NAS currently builds a lookup table, that stores the measured latency of each candidate building block in the search space.
+ProxylessNAS currently builds a lookup table, that stores the measured latency of each candidate building block in the search space.
 The latency sum of all building blocks in a candidate model will be treated as the model inference latency.
 With leveraging nn-Meter in NNI, users can apply ProxylessNAS to search efficient DNN models on more types of edge devices.
 In NNI implementation, a `HardwareLatencyEstimator` predicts expected latency for the mixed operation based on the path weight of `ProxylessLayerChoice`.
 To call nn-Meter in NNI ProxylessNAS, users can add the arguments of "`--applied_hardware <hardware> --reference_latency <reference latency (ms)>`" in the [example](https://github.com/microsoft/nni/blob/master/examples/nas/oneshot/proxylessnas/main.py).

 ## Bench Dataset